Patients who receive treatment based on their biology can live longer.

 How Do I Get Testing for Precision Medicine?

 Your doctor or hospital may offer testing, especially if you are seen at a high-volume center.
-Get resources through PanCAN Patient Services to help you talk to your doctor.
-If you can't get testing through your doctor or hospital, consider our Know Your Tumor precision medicine service.
+If you can't get testing through your doctor or hospital, contact PanCAN Patient Services to discuss other options.
+Patient Services can also offer resources to help you talk to your doctor about testing.

 Back to top